John Stewart (constable of Stirling Castle)

 John Stewart was a Scottish soldier and Constable of Stirling Castle for James VI of Scotland.

 He was known as "Master John Stewart", perhaps indicating a university education.

 In 1576 he carried out improvements and repairs to Stirling castle, including a new timber gallery on the west side of the Palace, and repairs to the gatehouse.
 At this time, James VI was resident in the castle, in the care of Annabell Murray, Countess of Mar.

-Stewart's account for the work at Stirling in 1576 survives in the National Archives of Scotland.
+Stewart's account for the work at Stirling in 1576 survives in the National Records of Scotland.
 Timber and slates were brought to Stirling by boat on the River Forth.
 A blacksmith, John Cowan, made an iron support for the new doorway from the gallery into the passage that leads to the rooms above the king's outer chamber.

 Stewart was ill in March 1581 and his duties were given to the gunner Michael Gardiner who became depute-keeper of Stirling Castle.
 When he recovered, the keeping of the castle was restored to him on 28 March, and on 4 April 1581, Stewart signed an inventory of the brass and iron cannon in the castle.